 Who were the notorious women who supposedly cut off their breasts, lived without men, and fought ferociously?
 The Amazons are shrouded in myth and mystery.
-Modern interpretations have placed them in the forefront of popular culture with movies like Marvel’s Wonder Woman.
+Modern interpretations have placed them in the forefront of popular culture with movies like DC Comic’s Wonder Woman.
 But were the ancient Amazon warrior women anything like these modern interpretations?
 Or were they merely a tribe of Scythian women, as suggested by Herodotus?
 This article will look at some of the prevailing legends about the mythical and historical Amazons and explore how these women’s legend came to be.

 The Ancient Amazon Warrior Women

 For centuries, scholars believed that the Amazons belonged solely to the realm of myth and legend.
 However, the Ancient Greeks believed that a race of these warrior women existed in some far-off land.
 To the Greeks, they were fearsome women who loathed or even killed men.
 This belief is attested in the various names given to Amazon warrior women by ancient sources.
 Among these names were Androktones (man-killers) and Androleteirai (destroyers of men), or Styganor (those who loathe all men).
 Yet the name ‘Amazon’ could also come from the Greek ἀμαζός (breastless).
 It is thought that the name’s usage led to the myth of the Amazons, the warrior women who cut off their breasts to better use their bows, rather than the legend leading to the name.

 In Greek mythology, the Amazons were violent, man-slaying warriors also believed to be the daughters of Ares, the god of war.
 The Amazonomachy, famously depicted on the Parthenon metopes, was a great mythical battle between the Greeks and the Amazons.
 Many Greek heroes were tasked with defeating Amazon queens and warriors in their trials to attain their heroic glory.

 Famous Myths With Amazon Warrior Women